It is hour number two on this Monday, the 21st of March.

 And we certainly should never ever put any other commander than a United States commander in charge of our armed forces.

-Uh we're the superpower, and with that comes some practical hierarchies that that you're you're totally right about.
+And with that comes some practical hierarchies that you're totally right about.

-You're also right about there could there could have been a time.
+You're also right about there could have been a time.

-You know, but maybe Obama had Obama had that opportunity three weeks ago when this whole thing started, and the ambassador I don't remember which ambassador it was, said that he could personally testify that Qaddafi ordered the bombing on Lockerby personally.
+And the ambassador, I don't remember which ambassador it was, said that he could personally testify that Gaddafi ordered the bombing on Lockerbie, personally.

-But for well, I okay, but if we did it now, it wouldn't be for Lockerby.
+But for, well, okay, but if we did it now, it wouldn't be for Lockerbie.

 I remember the holiday season of 1988.

-I I remember seeing that the the that that that made of the seas that that 747 cabin laying on its side and then the Scottish landscape.
+I remember seeing that maid of the seas, that 747 cabin laying on its side and then the Scottish landscape.

-I I mean I remember that like it was yesterday.
+I mean, I remember that like it was yesterday.

 And for some reason, everybody is contorting themselves in so many different directions to say, oh, it's not about regime change.